eclipse-embed-cdt/web-jekyll/pages/templates/hello-word-qemu-xpack.md

 a central store, and the sub-folders below `xpacks` are symbolic links (junctions for Windows).

+The xPack dependencies **should not** be saved in the project repository, since the `xpacks` folder can be easily recreated in a freshly cloned project with `xpm install`.

 The content of the central store is read-only, such that the source files (which can be used by multiple projects) cannot be inadvertently changed.